-"An example," said Mr. Anderson, "would be putting information signs up along the Last Indian Raid tour that was given before Mini Sapa weekend.
-That way, people can drive the tour and know what happened at the various sites."
+'An example," said Mr. Anderson, "would be putting information signs up along the Last Indian Raid tour that was given before Mini Sapa weekend.
+That way, people can drive the tour and know what this week.

 He said he hasn't had any luck with the person he thought could make the signs.
 The members are going to continue looking for someone.